Description

 instead of

 .
-This is because at the moment he starts his calculations, the longitudonal reinforcement
+This is because at the moment he starts his calculations, the longitudinal reinforcement

 has not yet been unambiguously determined.